francheska-guzman/code-challenge/readme.md

 [✓] SCSS

-[ ] JavaScript (I will be working on it after finish the style of the page.)
+[  ] JavaScript - I will be working on it after finish the style of the page.

 [✓] Foundation 6 (Flex Grid) - I will be moving files to the Foundation project soon.